UgurCanTiryaki/intern-project/readme.md

 # Endpoints #
 ----

-## Authentication ##

-These routes have common validation for email and password fields with a few exceptions.
+In this application all of the routes have common validation for email and password fields with a few exceptions.
 Exceptions will be provided at its route section.

 * **email:**